databendlabs/databend-docs/docs/guides/54-query/groupby/group-by-cube.md

 ## Examples

-Let's create a sample table named sales_data and insert some data:
+Let's assume we have a sales_data table with the following schema and sample data:

 ```sql
 CREATE TABLE sales_data (
   region VARCHAR(255),